-A student can be enrolled provisionally for 30 days from the first day of attendance only if:
+A student can be enrolled provisionally for no more than 30 days from the first day of attendance if he/she:

-- he/she is transferring from a Texas school to a Texas school; - 2. a dependent of a parent who is Active Duty Military with a valid ID card; or - 3. the student is homeless or displaced.
+- is transferring from a Texas school to a Texas school and is awaiting the transfer of the immunization record; or - 2. is a dependent of a parent who is Active Duty Military with a valid ID card and is awaiting the transfer of the immunization record.